The Lady of Heaven: Branded airplane

 Other Shia organizations expressed their support; Shia Waves News Agency reported an event of a private Airbus A321 plane, branded with The Lady of Heaven, that carried passengers from London to Dublin to attend the movie premiere in Irish cinemas.
 “Shia Waves News Agency monitored a picture of the plane that carried the name of Lady Fatima, peace be upon her, in both Arabic and English, while media outlets that accompanied the passengers said that the passengers and the captain crew called “Ya Fatima” during high altitudes.”
 The branded plane was also caught by the official SDTV Live Planespotting.

 Government ban

 The film has been banned in Iran, Pakistan, Egypt and Morocco.
 Subsequently, the Pakistan and Egypt ban of the film was raised in the US Department of State’s 2021 Report on International Religious Freedom, reporting that “the PTA asked social media platforms to take down the trailer of the movie, Lady of Heaven for sacrilegious content.” and “Islamic scholars, and Salafist Imams called for a ban on screening the film in Egypt.”

 Protests outside cinemas

-Protests have also occurred in the United Kingdom.
-Protests were held in Bolton, Blackburn, Bradford, Sheffield and Birmingham, on allegations that the film depicted Aisha and other companions of the Prophet Muhammad in negative light, and would provoke "Sunni and Shia tensions".
-The protests led to UK cinema chains capitulating to protester demands and taking the film down.
-This sparked outrage across the United Kingdom as commentators, the general public and customers of the cinema chains were outraged at the fact that Islamists were able to dictate what they can and cannot watch.
+Protests occurred in the United Kingdom; namely outside of cinemas in Bolton, Blackburn, Bradford, Sheffield and Birmingham, on allegations that the film depicted Aisha and other companions of Muhammad in a negative light, and would provoke "Sunni and Shia tensions".
+The protests led to some UK cinema chains cancelling their screenings of the film.